Marc Brennan Associate Professor

 Ph.D., Speech and Hearing Sciences, University of Washington, 2011

 B.S., Communicative Disorders, University of Wisconsin-Madison, 1999

-Marc Brennan joined the faculty in the Department of Special Education and Communication Disorders as an assistant professor in August 2017.
+Marc Brennan joined the faculty in the Department of Special Education and Communication Disorders as an associate professor in August 2017.
 Prior to arriving at Nebraska, Marc served as an audiologist and the director of the Amplification and Perception Laboratory at Boys Town National Research Hospital in Omaha.